News Media Contact: (202) 586-4940

 The following project was selected under the Regulatory Assistance Grant pathway:

 - TEUSA-USNRC Pre-Licensing Activities for the Integral Molten Salt Reactor (IMSR®) – Terrestrial Energy USA (New York, NY) will conduct pre-application interactions with the US NRC to advance the progress of licensing the IMSR®.

 DOE Funding: $499,232; Non-DOE: $124,808; Total Value: $624,040

 DOE has selected five companies to receive technology development vouchers under the GAIN program.
 The companies selected are Westinghouse Electric Company (Cranberry Township, PA) in the amount of $420,000; Elysium Industries (Clifton Park, NY) in the amount of $500,000; NexDefense (Atlanta, GA) in the amount of $400,000; Exelon Generation (Kennett Square, PA) in the amount of $480,000; and Eastman Chemical Company (Kingsport, TN) in the amount of $350,000.
 Further detail and description of these awards can be found under the GAIN website.

-More information on the Office of Nuclear Energy and its programs can be found here.
+Learn more about the Office of Nuclear Energy and its programs.